Should I Use a Realtor if I’m Buying New Construction?

 Negotiations – You may be a great negotiator.
 Even good negotiators have told me they are more effective when they negotiate for other people than they are when they negotiate for themselves because they don’t have an emotional connection to what they’re buying.
 An agent will look at the transaction from a dollars and sense perspective without being swayed by emotions.
 A good Realtor will also know what is and what is not negotiable and as you can imagine it varies by builder.
 For example, did you know many builders will cover some closing costs?
 Include a warranty?
 Include free upgrades?
 Builders are far more likely to negotiate on fees or upgrades than they are on price.
 An experienced agent will help guide you through negotiations and ensure you are getting the most for your money.

-Inspections – A home inspection is a must when buying new construction.
-A builder doesn’t necessarily want to inspect itself and if they did would you trust they have your best interest in mind?
-Often times, homeowners think a new home warranty will cover any issues and more often than not, it doesn’t.
+Inspections – You may want to consider a home inspection when buying new construction.
+A builder doesn’t necessarily want to inspect itself and they did would you trust they have your best interest in mind?
+Often times, homeowners think a new home warranty will cover any issues that arise.
+In certain instances, it does not.
 A good real estate agent will have relationships with multiple independent inspectors who will look out for your best interest.
-An excellent realtor will even help the homeowner set the appointment with the inspector and review the inspectors report to identify potential areas of negotiation with the builder to make corrections or modify fees.
+An excellent realtor will even help the homeowners set the appointment with the inspector and review the inspector’s report to identify potential areas of negotiation, corrections, repairs or replacements with the builder.

 Quality of Construction – How familiar are you with the builder?
 What’s their reputation?
 What is the quality of their construction?
 There are hundreds of builders in Collier and Lee County.
 An experienced agent will be familiar with all the major builders and their quality of work.
 They’ll also be able to provide recommendations and references for custom home builders to ensure you are connecting with a reputable builder.